 Miss Havisham is weird.
 No, seriously, folks.
 Dickens describes Miss Havisham as "weird," and we couldn't agree more.

-Miss Havisham is delighted to see Estella and is more obsessed with her than ever before.
-She hangs on Estella’s every word, and can’t stop looking at her.
-Miss Havisham wants to know how Pip has been used by Estella too.
+Miss Havisham is delighted to see Estella, is more obsessed with her than ever before, and wants to know how Pip has been used by Estella too.

 At night, the happy family gathers by the fire, and Miss Havisham makes Estella describe all of the men who are in love with her.

 Observing this scene, Pip realizes that Estella is Miss Havisham's guided missile, designed to wound and destroy every man that comes in her path.
-Pip convinces himself that, once Estella has finished destroying her suitors, she will be free to marry Pip, and the two will live happily ever after.
+But somehow, he still convinces himself that she's going to marry Pip.

 The three are enjoying the accounts of the poor men who love Estella, when Estella decides to unhook her arm from Miss Havisham's arm.

-Miss Havisham demands her love, and Estella replies (calling her "mother by adoption") that she cannot give what she doesn't have.
-Estella tells her mother by adoption that she will give and has given her everything she owns.
-Beyond that, Estella explains she has nothing.
+Miss Havisham demands her love, and Estella replies (calling her "mother by adoption") that she can't give what she doesn't have.

 It looks like Miss Havisham's guided missile had become misguided and has struck home.

-Pip tells us that he can’t end the chapter without talking about Bentley Drummle, the spider.
+Pip spends a very restless night, and then ends by talking about Bentley Drummle, the spider.
 One day, Pip is hanging out with the Finches at their club.
 Drummle tells the boys that he's pursuing Estella, and that's she totally into him.

 Pip sees red.
-He accuses Drummle of lying.
-The society is aghast.
-Questioning anyone’s integrity back in the day was a big deal.
+He accuses Drummle of lying, which is a big deal.
 The society decides that Drummle has to provide evidence that he's dating Estella, which Drummle easily does.
 He shows the boys a note Estella had written him.

-Normally, this would be great news for Pip.
-He is not deceive-able or entrap-able in Estella’s eyes.
-However, he knows more than ever that he doesn't stand a chance with Estella, that she has plans for Drummle, and that he is farther away from her than he has ever been.
+Well, kind of.
+He knows that this means he doesn't stand a chance with Estella, that she has plans for Drummle, and that he's farther away from her than he's ever been.